On permutation polytopes - notions of equivalence: Abstract

 \section{Abstract}

-In this note we continue the study which groups lead to affinely equivalent polytopes started in ~\cite{Baumeister2007}.
-There the notation of effectively equivalent permutation groups has been introduced.
-Here we present an example showing that the latter do not correspond to affinely equivalent polytopes thereby answering Question~2.12 of loc. cit.
-Further we geometrically characterize the effectively equivalent permutation groups.
+We clarify the notion of effective equivalence and characterize geometrically the effectively equivalent permutation groups.
+In particular, we present examples showing that the latter do not correspond to affinely equivalent polytopes thereby answering Question~2.12 of ~\cite{Baumeister2007}.
+We apply our characterization to our examples.